filestack/filestack-angular/README.md

 - [Contributing](#contributing)

 ## Overview
-filestack-angular is a kind of wrapper on [filestack-js](https://github.com/filestack/filestack-js) sdk which allow you to integrate with filestack service in just a few lines of code.
+filestack-angular is a wrapper on [filestack-js](https://github.com/filestack/filestack-js) sdk which allow you to integrate with Filestack service in just a few lines of code.
 Almost all you are able to do with [filestack-js](https://filestack.github.io/filestack-js/index.html) you can also do using this component.

 This repository a contains angular workspace with two projects:
 - `filestack-angular` library which contains `FilestackAngularModule` published via npm